ETAP 623 Fall 2022 Design Project Agenda

 - Innovative strategies to support students' learning and teacher practices during the pandemic and beyond, integrating flexible teaching methods, technology tools, educational resources, and social supports (including families and communities)

-- Create productive learning community
+- Create a productive learning community

 - Develop healthy mindsets, resilience, and characters